trozware/troznet/_posts/2016-02-24-three-rules-for-writing-better-swift.md

 ---

-This was going to be five rules, but then I got a bot too verbose so will add more rules in a separate post.
+This was going to be five rules, but then I got a bit too verbose so will add more rules in a separate post.

 [1]: /images/Playground2.png
 [2]: /images/Playground3.png
 [3]: /images/Playground4.png
+[4]: /images/optional_fix.png
+[5]: /2016/02/learning-swift-optionals/